Actualizado

 Teratogenicity/Adverse Pregnancy Outcomes

-The Antiretroviral Pregnancy Registry has monitored sufficient numbers of first-trimester exposures to EVG to allow the detection of at least a twofold increase in the risk of overall birth defects.
-No such increase in the risk of birth defects has been observed with EVG.6 Among the cases of first-trimester EVG exposure, the prevalence of birth defects was 3.0% (13 of 432 live births; 95% confidence interval, 1.6% to 5.1%) compared with a 2.7% total prevalence in the U.S. population, according to Centers for Disease Control and Prevention surveillance.6
+The Antiretroviral Pregnancy Registry (APR) provides updated birth defect data for EVG and other antiretroviral (ARV) drugs twice a year through an interim report released in June and December.
+The APR has monitored sufficient numbers of first-trimester exposures to EVG to allow the detection of at least a twofold increase in the risk of overall birth defects.
+No such increase in the risk of birth defects has been observed with EVG.6 Figure 1.
+Summary of Birth Defects Among First Trimester Exposures in the APR interim report provides a summary of the number and prevalence of birth defects per live births among cases of first-trimester exposure to EVG and other ARV drugs reported to the APR where there are sufficient data to determine 95% confidence intervals.
+The data in Figure 1 can be compared with the prevalence in the U.S. population (2.72 birth defects per 100 live births) based on the Centers for Disease Control and Prevention surveillance system (The Metropolitan Atlanta Congenital Defects Program [MACDP]) and with the Texas Birth Defects Registry ([TBDR] 4.17 per 100 live births).

 In the largest prospective PK and safety study of EVG in pregnancy, which included data on 26 live‑born infants, congenital anomalies were reported in two infants: one infant with amniotic band syndrome, microcephaly, and intrauterine growth restriction and one infant with ulnar postaxial polydactyly (supernumerary digit).1 In a retrospective report of 137 infants in the United States who were born to mothers who received EVG during pregnancy, two birth defects were noted: one case of hydronephrosis and one case of encephalocele.
 Two cases of intrauterine fetal demise among the 134 pregnancies also were included in this report.7